Degri95/Final_Project/README.md

 ## Data Source

 We are using data from the [2021 Places Census data](https://chronicdata.cdc.gov/500-Cities-Places/PLACES-County-Data-GIS-Friendly-Format-2021-releas/kmvs-jkvx).
-This data provides a percentage of statistical estimates of measures related to health outcomes.
+This data provides measures related to health outcomes.
 The data includes prevention and health risk behaviors for counties in the United States.
 These are determined by combining various surveys for the same populations.
 The data is sourced through the The United States Census bureau by counties.

+Measure definitions can be view at ********ADD LINK The measures are defined as an estimate of the percentage of population in the county who meets certain criteria.

+The data contains population and geographic features for the locations.

-## Questions We Hope To Answer With The Data
+## Question We Hope To Answer With The Data

-### Main Question
+### Main Questions

 - Can we predict the percentage of the national population that has cancer based on various other categories of health metrics at a county level?

-### Possible alternative/supplemental questions

-- Are there behaviors that can be used to predict a population's medical outcomes such as cancer.
+- Are there features related to health: preventive measure, risk behaviors, or other medical outcomes that are correlated to cancer outcomes?
-- Is there a difference in medical outcomes for populations based on if they sleep less than 7 hrs a day.
-- Are there locations that have differences in their medical outcomes to help identify areas where there may be interventions.
-- Does living in metropolitan area lead to higher health risks?
-- A specific health factor e.g Is there a correlation between hours of sleep per a night and obesity?

 ## Slides